-Plans that do not collect the data by December 31 and that have not requested the required information from their investors by October 15 may have their provincial attribution percentages increased, which can translate to higher tax costs.
+Plans that do not collect the required data by December 31 and have not requested the information from their investors by October 15 may have to allocate some of their investors to the highest rate HST-participating provinces, which may translate to higher indirect tax costs.
+In addition, investors may face penalties if they do not share specific details within the deadline under these rules.

 While most distributed investment plans have been requesting this information from investors for several years, certain investment limited partnerships only began collecting this information since 2018 and 2019.

-A distributed investment plan may also have to make a written request to investors who are not "selected investors" and not individuals.
-Such investors may include other distributed investment plans that have invested in the particular distributed investment plan (no total value threshold), or other investors holding units of a total value of $10 million or more in the plan.
-If the distributed investment plan makes a written request, these investors generally must provide:
+A distributed investment plan may also make a request in writing for specific details from investors who are not selected investors or individuals.
+These investors may include other distributed investment plans that have invested in the particular distributed investment plan (with no total value threshold), or other investors holding units of a total value of $10 million or more in the plan (e.g., other investment plans, corporations or partnerships).
+If the distributed investment plan makes a written request, these investors must generally provide:

-These investors must carefully determine their "investor percentages" under the GST/HST information sharing rules, a concept that may be new to them, especially if they are not SLFIs.
+Note that these investors must carefully determine their "investor percentages" under the GST/HST information sharing rules, which may be a new concept, especially if they are not SLFIs.

 Similar rules apply for QST purposes.